Numax-cz/NapicuDateFormatter/README.md

-i.getLanguageShortsMonths(); // Returns shortened months of the year in the config language i.getCurrentDay(); // Returns the day of the week, using local time i.getCurrentDate(); // Returns the day-of-the-month, using local time i.getCurrentMonth(); // Returns the current month i.getCurrentYear(); // Returns the current year i.getCurrentSeconds(); // Returns the current seconds
+i.getLanguageShortsMonths(); // Returns shortened months of the year in the config language i.getCurrentDay(); // Returns the day of the week, using local time i.getCurrentDate(); // Returns the day-of-the-month, using local time i.getMaxDaysInCurrentMonth(); //Returns the maximum number of days in current month i.getCurrentMonth(); // Returns the current month i.getCurrentYear(); // Returns the current year i.getCurrentSeconds(); // Returns the current seconds